 Good to know:

-Most of Tenerife's visitors come from European countries such as Spain itself, British Islands, Germany, France, Switzerland, Belgium, etc. Therefore, a good command of English, or even French, can be a valuable asset, especially if you are looking forward to work in the tourism sector.
+Most of Tenerife's visitors come from European countries such as Spain, the British Islands, Germany, France, Switzerland, and Belgium.
+Therefore, a good command of English or French can be a valuable asset, especially if you are looking forward to work in the tourism sector.

-Moreover, local authorities greatly encourage the creation of small and medium enterprises in order to further stimulate its economy.
-A few companies also prefer hiring independent professionnals known as "autonomo" or practical or financial reasons.
+Local authorities greatly encourage the creation of small and medium enterprises in order to further stimulate its economy.
+A few companies also prefer hiring independent professionals known as autonomo for practical and financial reasons.

 Find a job in Tenerife

-You can start your job search in Tenerife well in advance on the internet: general and specialized websites are available.
+You can start your job search in Tenerife well in advance on general and specialised websites.
 You can also check out classified ads in local newspapers.
-If you are already on the spot, you could as well register with a recruitment agency.
+If you are already on the spot, you could register with a recruitment agency.